logzio/logz-docs/_source/logzio_collections/_security-sources/cynet.md

 ##### Check Logz.io for your logs

-Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana/discover?).
+Give your logs some time to get from your system to ours, and then open [Open Search Dashboards](https://app.logz.io/#/dashboard/osd).
 You can filter for data of type `cynet` to see the incoming logs.

 If you still don't see your logs, see [Filebeat troubleshooting](https://docs.logz.io/shipping/log-sources/filebeat.html#troubleshooting).